Homeschool Rules in Ontario

 3.You Have a Special Case

 There are some specific circumstances where you might need a letter of acknowledgement every year even if your child has never attended school.
 These vary from family to family.
 A few examples would be if you have a child that requires some kind of therapy that would be covered if they were in school.
 Issues with CAS or a divorce where homeschooling is an issue may also benefit from an annual letter or acknowledgement.
 In these cases, you can send a letter of intent every year.
-The letter of acknowledgement that the school board is often what people use for these situations as proof that the child is being educated at home and not just truant.
+The letter of acknowledgement that the school board returns is often what people use for these situations as proof that the child is being educated at home and not just truant.

 That’s it.